 Limited research did find that both celery and green peppers can combat inflammation as they contain luteolin.
 However, this study looked at whole celery stalks, and not celery juice.

-Although celery is good for you, is celery juice really good for you is the real question.
+Although celery is good for you, is it the cure-all it is claimed to be by the Medical Medium?

 Anecdotally, some followers of the trend believe that it works and that they have reaped the health benefits of celery juice.
-One writer who was curious to is celery juice good for you challenged herself to drink it every morning for a week.
-In the end she found that her skin was much clearer.
+One writer who was curious about the health benefits of celery juice, challenged herself to drink it every morning for one week.
+In the end, she found that her skin was much clearer.

 Can celery juice be bad for you?

 A stalk of celery has 3% of the RDA of fiber, but celery juice has less.
 Juicing any fruit or vegetable can strip it from fiber and antioxidants.
-Although the Medical Medium believes that the removal of fiber from celery juice is good for you, others say that we need fiber to absorb the nutrients in fruit and vegetables.
+Although the Medical Medium believes that the removal of fiber from celery juice is good for you, it is well established that we need fiber to absorb nutrients in fruit and vegetables.

 The big claim in the overall juice trend is that it detoxes your liver and kidneys.
 Our bodies already naturally detox themselves.
 By simply eating well and being active, our organs do the rest without the need of celery juice and other detox juices.

-Juicing might strip fibre and antioxidants, but what it doesn’t strip is sugar.
+Juicing might strip fiber and antioxidants, but what it doesn’t strip is sugar.
 Although celery is already low in sugar, it still gets concentrated in its juice form.
 One medium stalk of celery has only 1 gram of sugar, whereas 16oz of celery juice has 12 grams of sugar.
-As celery juice is already bitter, drinkers will be tempted to add more sugar to make it palatable.
-With the fiber removed from the juice, the sugar is absorbed quicker causing a spike in blood sugar levels.
+As celery juice is already bitter, drinkers may be tempted to add more sugar to make it palatable.
+With the fiber removed from the juice, the sugar is absorbed quicker causing a spike in blood sugar level.